 Jonathan was born in Derby and educated at Park House, near Newbury, the school that Leicester Tigers, England and Lions flanker Tom Croft previously attended.
 He went on to Millfield, having played for the Derby and Newbury clubs.

 His most memorable match in his formative years was for England U18 against Scotland.
-Jonathan’s games abroad include South Africa and Italy and by mid-January this year he had played in 92 Premiership games and run in 25 tries.
+Jonathan’s games abroad include South Africa and Italy and he has now played in 96 Premiership games and run in 26 tries.
 One of his best experiences was scoring two against Newcastle Falcons at Kingston Park in September 2010 and repeating the feat against Sale Sharks the following month at the Madejski Stadium.

 Jonathan began playing when ten years old at Derby RFC where his godfather Roxy Fearon coached him before he moved south.
 His mentors have also included Neal Hatley and Justin Bishop, when he was a member of London Irish Academy.
 His father Ivan appeared for Northampton Saints and the players he most admires are Elvis Seveali’i and Seilala Mapusua, who were with London Irish.